From: Saturday, Aug 27th, 2022

 The Gay Village

-With community performances in Sackville Gardens, plus markets and parties across the Village’s venues, it will continue to be home to the hub of the festival’s celebrations.
+- Community performances are also held in Sackville Gardens, plus markets and parties across the Village’s venues.
+Canal street is the hub of the festival’s celebrations.

 Manchester Pride Live